cnnrbrn/noob-nerds-content/javascript/objects/object-destructuring.md

 };
 ```

-We can extract the title property and assign it to a variable called `title` with this line of code:
+We can extract the `title` property and assign it to a variable called `title` like this:

 ```js
 const { title } = movie;